Vivojay/mariana-music-player/README.md

 indexed library items.
 It reports a result only when exactly one strong source, cached fingerprint, confirmed recording, or corroborated metadata match survives;
 it does not print a path by default or substitute local playback automatically.

+Preferred play regions are non-destructive playback policy.
+Use `region current 5.180 1:05:03.180` (or a library number in place of `current`) to start and complete at saved bounds; `region <target> start|end <time>` sets one bound.
+`region clear`, `region clear-start`, and `region clear-end` remove bounds, while `regions` lists them without exposing paths.
+Timestamps accept fractional seconds, clock notation, compact labels such as `1h5m3.180s`, and spaced labels such as `1h 5m 3s 180ms`.
+Bounds are stored by stable media identity in SQLite;
+the source file is never edited, copied, shortened, or re-encoded.
+Manual seeks are clamped to the active region, and its end follows the normal queue completion path.
+Live and unknown-duration media cannot have regions.

 Sequential playback (`autoplay` and `autonext` are equivalent) is enabled by default.
 A fresh queue mirrors every indexed library item in library order and